Department of Education and

 Program Structure

-In an introductory course in educational development, students start by studying the fundamentals of understanding children, including their psychological, developmental, and disability issues.
-Second-year students separate into three courses to deepen their expertise while emphasizing practical applications in the field.
-From their third year, students study specific theories and methods for supporting child development, focusing on departmental courses in child support.
-We develop practical skills through exercises in which students learn proactively.
+Students start by studying the fundamentals of understanding children, including psychological, developmental, and disability issues, in an introductory course on educational development.
+Second-year students separate into three courses, all of which emphasize practical applications in the field and deepen the students’ expertise.
+From their third year, they focus on subjects that support children, and study specific theories and methods for supporting child development.
+Students hone their practical skills through exercises in which they learn autonomously.

 Topics